Assistant Acquisitions Editor

 Education and Experience

-Bachelor’s degree in an appropriate area.
+Bachelor’s degree in an appropriate area and one year of relevant experience.

 Licensure and Certification

-This position may have supervisory responsibility.
+This position does have supervisory responsibility.

 To see common career pathways for each position at the University of Florida please visit the Career Paths section of the UFHR website.